Therapy for Every Body

 As a result, it’s easy to slip into unhealthy eating habits without realizing it, and to suddenly find that occasional indulgences have become daily coping mechanisms.
 In extreme situations, if left unaddressed, emotional eating habits can sometimes develop into other, even more severe conditions, such as food addiction or a binge eating disorder.
 Fortunately, with a compassionate and understanding emotional eating therapist, you can take control of compulsive cravings and greatly improve your quality of life and overall well-being.

-Emotional Eating Treatment Can Help You Establish A Healthy Relationship With Food
+Emotional Eating Therapy in Austin Can Help You

 Emotional eating therapy is a very effective way of developing the tools you need to tolerate strong and often complicated emotions without turning to food or diets.
 As a certified intuitive eating counselor, I can re-teach you how to approach food as sustenance instead of as a crutch.